Aggrathon/simple_backup/README.md

 ### Compilation

 Download this repo and run: `cargo build --release`.
-To compile without the GUI functionality, add `--no-default-features`.
+To compile a version without the GUI add: `--no-default-features`.